tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 }

 var workshop1 = {
-  teacher: 'Kyle',
+  teacher: "Kyle",
   ask: ask,
 };

 var workshop2 = {
-  teacher: 'Suzy',
+  teacher: "Suzy",
   ask: ask,
 };

-workshop1.ask('How do I share a method?');
+workshop1.ask("How do I share a method?");
 // Kyle How do I share a method?

-workshop2.ask('How do I share a method?');
+workshop2.ask("How do I share a method?");
 // Suzy How do I share a method?
 ```